windpowerstake/cerberus-miscellaneous/README.md

 wget https://raw.githubusercontent.com/windpowerstake/cerberus-testnet/main/genesis.json -P ~/.cerberus/config/
 ```

+When you are ready, make sure to enable cerberus as a daemon (service) and start the service.

 tests will commence as soon as some nodes are up in order to support jailings.